-- (j) Cost Certification (Competitive and Non-Competitive HTC, and related activities Only).
+- (j) Cost Certification.
 The Department conducts a feasibility analysis in accordance with §42(m)(2)(C)(i)(III) of the Code and Subchapter D of this chapter (relating to Underwriting and Loan Policy) to make a final determination on the allocation of Housing Tax Credits.
-The requirements for cost certification include those identified in paragraphs (1) (3) of this subsection. - (1) Development Owners must file cost certification documentation no later than January 15 following the first year of the Credit Period, as defined in §42(f)(1) of the Code. - (2) The Department will evaluate the cost certification documentation and notify the Development Owner of any additional required documentation needed to complete the review.
+The requirements for cost certification include those identified in paragraphs (1) (3) of this subsection. - (1) Development Owners must file cost certification documentation no later than January 15 following the first year of the Credit Period, as defined in §42(f)(1) of the Code. - (2) The Department will evaluate the cost certification documentation and notify the Development Owner of any additional required documentation.
 The Department reserves the right to request additional documents or certifications as it deems necessary or useful in the determination of the Development's eligibility for a final Housing Tax Credit allocation amount.
 Any communication issued to the Development Owner pertaining to the cost certification documentation may also be sent to the syndicator. - (3) IRS Form(s) 8609 will not be issued until the conditions as stated in subparagraphs (A) (H) of this paragraph have been met.
 The Development Owner has: - (A) provided evidence that all buildings in the Development have been placed in service by: - (i) December 31 of the year the Commitment was issued; - (ii) December 31 of the second year following the year the Carryover Allocation Agreement was executed; or - (iii) the approved Placed in Service deadline; - (B) provided a complete final cost certification package in the format prescribed by the Department.
-As used herein, a complete final cost certification package means a package that meets all of the Department's criteria with all required information and exhibits listed in clauses (i) (xxxviii) of this subparagraph, and pursuant to the Post Award Carryover Activities Manual.
-If any item on this list is determined to be unclear, deficient, or inconsistent with the cost certification review completed by the Department, a Request for Information (RFI) will be sent to the Development Owner.
+As used herein, a complete final cost certification package means a package that meets all of the Department's criteria with all required information and exhibits listed in clauses (i) (xxxviii) of this subparagraph, and pursuant to the Post Carryover Activities Manual.
+If any item on this list is determined to be deficient or inconsistent with the cost certification review completed by the Department, a Request for Information (RFI) will be sent to the Development Owner.
 Failure to respond to the requested information within a thirty (30) day period from the date of request may result in the termination of the cost certification review and request for 8609s and require a new request be submitted with a Cost Certification Extension Fee as described in Subchapter G of this chapter (relating to Fee Schedule, Appeals and Other Provisions).
-Furthermore, cost certification reviews that remain open for an extended period of time (more than 365 days) will-may be reported to the EARAC during any related party previous participation review conducted by the Department.

-- (i) Cost Certification Requirements List
+Furthermore, cost certification reviews that remain open for an extended period of time (more than 365 days) will be reported to the EARAC during any related party previous participation review conducted by the Department. - (i) Cost Certification Requirements List - (ii) Owner's Statement of Certification

-- (iii) Owner's Statement of Certification that, among other things, any representations regarding unit or common amenities, size, number or configuration of buildings depicted or described in materials provided to the Department, any neighborhood group, a local governmental body or a state representative to secure support for an Application have not changed.

-- (iii) Owner Summary & Organization Charts for the Owner, Developer, and Guarantors including TINs
+- (iii) Owner Summary & Organization Chart

 - (iv) Carryover or Determination Notice

-- (viii) Evidence of Qualified Nonprofit orand CHDO Participation
+- (v) Evidence of Nonprofit and CHDO Participation

-- (viiv) Evidence of Historically Underutilized Business (HUB) Participation
+- (vi) Evidence of Historically Underutilized Business (HUB) Participation

-- (vii) Development Team List
+- (vii) Development Team

 - (viii) Development Summary with Architect's Certification

-- (ixvii) Development Change Documentation
+- (ix) Development Change Documentation

-- (xviii) As Built Survey
+- (x) As Built Survey

-- (xiix) Closing Statement
+- (xi) Closing Statement

 - (xii) Title Policy

 - (xiii) Title Policy Update

-- (xivxii) Placement in Service
+- (xiv) Placement in Service

-- (xvxiii) Evidence of Placement in Service
+- (xv) Evidence of Placement in Service

-- (xvixiv) Architect's Certification of Completion Date and Date Ready for Occupancy
+- (xvi) Architect's Certification of Completion Date and Date Ready for Occupancy

 - (xvii) Auditor's Certification of Acquisition/Rehabilitation Placement in Service Election

 - (xviii) Independent Auditor's Report

-- (xixxvii) Independent Auditor's Report of Bond Financing
+- (xix) Independent Auditor's Report of Bond Financing

-- (xxxviii) Development Cost Schedule
+- (xx) Development Cost Schedule

-- (\xxixix) Contractor's Application for Final Payment (G702/G703)
+- (xxi) Contractor's Application for Final Payment (G702/G703)

 - (xxii) Additional Documentation of Offsite Costs

 - (xxiii) Rent Schedule

-- (xxivxxii) Utility Allowances
+- (xxiv) Utility Allowances

-- (xxvxxiii) Annual Operating Expenses
+- (xxv) Annual Operating Expenses

+- (xxvi) 15 Year Rental Housing Operating Pro Forma

+- (xxvii) Current Operating Statement